SPECIAL SUBMISSIONS ONLY • Final deadlines have passed. If

 We hope you'll choose to honor us with your submission.
 We look forward to viewing it and thoughtfully considering it for inclusion in this year's exemplary film program.

-Barry Rivers, Director and the Maui Film Festival 'ohana (family)
+Aloha, Barry Rivers, Director & the Maui Film Festival 'Ohana (family)

 Submission Deadline - All film submissions must be shipped prepaid and packed in proper containers postmarked no later than their respective deadlines.